mapuya19/mapuya19.github.io/about.md

 ## **Hi; my name is Matthew Apuya.**
 {: style="text-align: center;"}

 I'm a student currently living in New York City.
 I was born in Pittsburgh, Pennsylvania before moving to Little Rock, Arkansas, where I graduated from Pulaski Academy in 2019.
-Currently, I attend New York University studying Computer Science (hopefully with a minor in Data Science and Game Design).
+Currently, I attend New York University studying Computer Science and minoring in Game Design.
 That being said, I remain passionate about film and photography.

 ## **Experience and Education**
 {: style="text-align: center;"}